Terraced houses, blue sky

-If you’re thinking about buying a home, you might be wondering what the current mortgage rates are in the UK.
+If you’re thinking about buying a home, you are likely to be interested in what the current mortgage rates are in the UK.

-Lenders change the rates of their mortgage products regularly.
-That’s why we update the average mortgage rates weekly and compare how they’ve changed since the previous week.
-You can also compare the rates across a range of loan to value (LTV) percentages.
+Lenders change the rates of their mortgage products regularly, so it can be hard to keep up with what the best mortgage rates are.
+That’s why we update the average mortgage rates regularly, and compare how they’ve changed since the previous week.
+You can also compare mortgage rates across a range of loan to value (LTV) percentages.

-What’s happening with mortgage and interest rates now?
+What’s happening with UK mortgage and interest rates in February 2026?

-There has been lots of news about Base Rate rises and how they can impact mortgage rates.
-The Bank of England (BoE) meet about every six weeks to decide whether the Base Rate should go up or down, or stay the same.
+The Bank of England (BoE) meet every six weeks to decide whether the Base Rate should go up or down, or stay the same.
+In the month of January 2026, UK inflation dropped to 3%.

 Average rates for 2-year and 5-year fixed-rate mortgages